gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Citations needed
 ----------------

 Thinking about the future is an exercise in imagination, but we're Wikimedians, so it was an exercise in imagination based on facts, trends, and sources.
 We looked around to figure out what we already knew about the world we would be living in in 2030.
-We knew that there would be a lot more people in it, particularly in Asia and Africa.\ [#UNpop]_ We knew that technology would evolve dramatically, notably through `mobile devices <https://www.slideshare.net/a16z/mobile-is-eating-the-world-2016/10-10Everyone_gets_a_pocket_supercomputerMobile>`__, `rich media <http://www.kpcb.com/internet-trends>`__, messaging, and `new interfaces <http://www.vanityfair.com/news/2017/03/elon-musk-billion-dollar-crusade-to-stop-ai-space-x>`__.
-We knew that it would be taking `about a hundred years <https://www.brookings.edu/research/why-wait-100-years-bridging-the-gap-in-global-education/>`__ for children in low-income countries to catch up to the education levels achieved in developed countries.
-And we knew that there was a trend towards a `centralization of the internet <https://www.fastcompany.com/3068627/internet-aws-cloud-centralization>`__  and a consolidation of power in the hands of a `few giant companies <http://www.economist.com/news/special-report/21707048-small-group-giant-companiessome-old-some-neware-once-again-dominating-global>`__, notably `in the tech industry <http://www.thedailybeast.com/articles/2014/02/09/how-a-few-monster-tech-firms-are-taking-over-everything-from-media-to-space-travel-and-what-it-means-for-the-rest-of-us.html>`__ .
+We knew that there would be a lot more people in it, particularly in Asia and Africa.\ [#UNpop]_ We knew that technology would evolve dramatically, notably through mobile devices,\ [#A16ZMobileEating]_ rich media, messaging, and new interfaces.\ [#KPInternetTrends2017]_ We knew that it would be taking about a hundred years for children in low-income countries to catch up to the education levels achieved in developed countries.\ [#BrookingsEdGap]_ And we knew that there was a trend towards a centralization of the Internet\ [#FastCoBreakingInternet]_ and a consolidation of power in the hands of a few giant companies,\ [#EconomistRiseSuperstars]_ particularly in the tech industry.\ [#DailyBeastMonsterTech]_

 .. [#UNpop] `World population projected to reach 9.7 billion by 2050 <https://www.un.org/development/desa/en/news/population/2015-report.html>`__.
 United Nations Department of Economic and Social Affairs (2015-07-29).

+.. [#A16ZMobileEating] `Mobile is Eating the World, 2016-2017 <https://a16z.com/2016/12/09/mobile-is-eating-the-world-outlook-2017/>`__.
+Benedict Evans.
+Andressen Horowitz. (`slides on slideshare <https://www.slideshare.net/a16z/mobile-is-eating-the-world-20162017>`__).

+.. [#KPInternetTrends2017] `Internet trends 2017 <https://www.kleinerperkins.com/perspectives/internet-trends-report-2017/>`__.
+Kleiner Perkins. `Download report <https://cdn.sanity.io/files/ti7si9cx/production/c17bf47df77781af3ed695c537b404117b89b91a.pdf?dl>`__ (PDF, 14.5Mb).

+.. [#BrookingsEdGap] `Why wait 100 years?
+Bridging the gap in global education <https://www.brookings.edu/research/why-wait-100-years-bridging-the-gap-in-global-education/>`__.
+Rebecca Winthrop and Eileen McGivney.
+Brookings, June 10, 2015.

+.. [#FastCoBreakingInternet] `Are We Breaking The Internet? <https://www.fastcompany.com/3068627/internet-aws-cloud-centralization>`__.
+Tristan Louis.
+Fast Company, May 3, 2017.

+.. [#EconomistRiseSuperstars] `The rise of the superstars <http://www.economist.com/news/special-report/21707048-small-group-giant-companiessome-old-some-neware-once-again-dominating-global>`__.
+The Economist, September 15, 2016.

+.. [#DailyBeastMonsterTech] `How a Few Monster Tech Firms are Taking Over Everything from Media to Space Travel and What it Means for the Rest of Us <http://www.thedailybeast.com/articles/2014/02/09/how-a-few-monster-tech-firms-are-taking-over-everything-from-media-to-space-travel-and-what-it-means-for-the-rest-of-us.html>`__.
+Joel Kotkin.
+The Daily Beast, February 9, 2014.

 .. container:: fears-hopes